 The aim of making communications accessible is to make sure that everyone who needs communication or information from the Trust receives it in a way that they can fully understand and make use of; and to remove any barriers to using or receiving services.
-In relation to meetings, events and activities G23 Policy for Accessible Communication/V2/FINAL/March 2019/Page 6 of 12 everyone should receive information and be communicated with in a way which facilitates their participation on an equal basis.
+In relation to meetings, events and activities everyone should receive information and be communicated with in a way which facilitates their participation on an equal basis.